LearningLaravel/Laravel5Book3/readme.md

 ## Laravel 5 Book App

 Laravel 5 Book App is a starter template for your Laravel applications.

 ## Learning Laravel 5 Book

-Learning Laravel 5 Book can be found on the [Learning Laravel website](https://learninglaravel.net/laravelbook).
+Learning Laravel 5, 3rd Edition Book can be found on the [Learning Laravel website](https://learninglaravel.net/laravelbook).

 ## Translation